ethicsai/ethical-smart-grid/docs/source/extending/index.rst

    * - :ref:`Comfort functions <extend_comfort_function>`
      - Determine the comfort of an agent based on its consumption and need, at each step.
 Important to extend to provide different kinds of agents that have a more "flexible" or "strict" comfort.

+   * - :doc:`EnergyGenerator <energy_generator>`
+     - Generate amounts of available energy each step.
+Important to extend to control these amounts, hence the "difficulty" of agents to consume and satisfy their need.

    * - :doc:`Observations <observations>`
      - Describe the current state of the environment to agents.
 Important to extend to provide different observations to agents, change the definition of a state.